High Pressure Laminates (HPL)

 HPL is produced by saturating multiple layers of kraft paper with phenolic resin.
 A layer of printed décor paper is placed on top of the kraft paper before pressing.
 The resulting sandwich is fused together under heat and pressure (more than 1,000 PSI).
 Because phenolic and melamine resins are thermoset plastics, the curing process transforms the resin into plastic by a cross linking process that converts the paper sheets into a single, rigid laminated sheet.
 Thermosetting creates strong, irreversible bonds that contribute to its durability.

-HPL is laminated to a panel utilizing a variety of adhesives.
+High pressure laminate is laminated to a composite panel utilizing a variety of adhesives.
 Particleboard or MDF are the preferred substrate because they provide a stable, durable, consistent and economical foundation.
-Due to its durability, HPL is a common choice for horizontal surfaces including flooring, countertops and desktops.
+Due to its durability, high pressure laminates are a common choice for horizontal surfaces including flooring, countertops and desktops.